The new routine – establishing a care pattern that works for all of you

 Week on / Week off

-Some parents who I see do a week on and a week off.
+Some parents who I see do a week-on and a week off.
 This is not for everybody and I would advise this for families where communication is not an issue.
 So if the kids are with one parent and the other wants to FaceTime them, or the kids want to FaceTime their other parent, then there should be no restrictions on doing so.
 A week is a long time, especially for a young child.

 A 3-4 split

 This is a trickier one to navigate because of weekends.
-And it always looks different from month to month, but if your children can get their heads round it and they can see and they know where they are going to be from one week to the next then it can be managed.
+And it always looks different from month to month, but if your children can get their heads around it and they can see and they know where they are going to be from one week to the next then it can be managed.

 Fortnightly 1: Monday – Thursday (parent one) Thursday – Sunday (parent two)